-Candidates with a UK General Medical Council provisional or full registration will need to submit their registration number at the time of application.
+If you have a UK General Medical Council provisional or full registration you will need to submit you registration number at the time of application.

-Candidates registered with the GMC do not need to provide a scanned copy of their qualification unless requested by MRCP(UK) central office.
+If you are registered with the GMC, you do not need to provide a scanned copy of your qualification unless requested.

 Photocopies of certificates and/or official translations (in English)* will be accepted only if they have been prepared and authenticated by one of the following:

 - issuing University or Medical School

 - a British Consulate or British Council outside the UK